 If we say we want to change something, but we don’t proactively make a plan for how and when and what we’re going to do to actually make changes, there’s a good chance nothing will actually change.
 A habit tracker is a great way to actually put feet to our goals.

-(My daily habit tracker for 2021 — I just realized that I need to change the year in the header from 2020 to 2021!)
+(My daily habit tracker for 2021 — I just realized the year in the header is wrong!)

 How the Habit Tracker Works for Me